margaretstorey/startup2022/milestone 1 - proof of concept.md

 ### 2. Feature List

 Please provide a short list of your top priority features (sorted from the most important to the least).
-This list should be published as soon as possible on the project web site in the **Issues section** so all team members and the course staff would be on the same page with respect to your project progress.
+This list should be published as soon as possible on the project web site in the **Issues section** so all team members and the course staff would be on the same page with respect to your project progress and planning.

 For each feature, state: its name, due date (milestone 1 / milestone 2 / final submission / nice to have), current status, and estimated time needed for completion.